content-left-bg.png

 • includes an unsolicited offer of a gift or benefit, where benefit will only be accrued upon indirect supply of contact details of students, their parents or guardians

-• promotes food or drinks that are not aligned with the intent of the Smart Choices - Healthy Food and Drink Supply Strategy for Queensland Schools, including those items which are classified as ‘red’ under the strategy.
+• promotes food or drinks (including vouchers to promote food or drinks, and images, names or logos synonymous with the sale of food or drinks) that are not aligned with the intent of the Smart Choices - Healthy Food and Drink Supply Strategy for Queensland Schools, including those items which are classified as ‘red’ under the strategy.

 Legislation